About

 Promise

-Michael W. Parker, Sr., LTCR, Ph.D./DSW, BCD (Board Certified Diplomate), Lieutenant Colonel – US Army Retired, is the founding principal and the Executive Director of the James Houston Center for Faith and Successful Aging.
-He has active collaborations with interdisciplinary teams of faculty and directors of late life ministries around the world.
-He is a retired Professor from the University of Alabama and has held an appointment as Adjunct Professor with the University of Alabama at Birmingham (UAB), Division of Gerontology, Geriatrics and Palliative Care and currently serves as a Research Associate with the Duke Center on Spirituality, Health, & Theology.
+Michael W. Parker, Sr., LTCR, Ph.D./DSW, BCD (Board Certified Diplomate), Lieutenant Colonel – US Army Retired, was the founding principal and the Executive Director of the James Houston Center for Faith and Successful Aging.
+He actively collaborated with interdisciplinary teams of faculty and directors of late life ministries around the world.
+He was a retired Professor from the University of Alabama and held an appointment as Adjunct Professor with the University of Alabama at Birmingham (UAB), Division of Gerontology, Geriatrics and Palliative Care and served as a Research Associate with the Duke Center on Spirituality, Health, & Theology.
 He completed a prestigious post-doctoral fellowship in Gerontology at the University of Michigan funded by the National Institute on Aging.
-Dr. Parker has over 90-peer highly referenced, scientific articles on spirituality, aging, and caregiving.
+Parker has over 90-peer highly referenced, scientific articles on spirituality, aging, and caregiving.
 He served as Co-PI & Co-investigator on the NIA-funded R01 UAB Study of Aging and was a John A. Hartford Foundation Geriatric Social Work Scholar (2001-03) and Mentor (2011-13).
-He is co-author with Dr. Houston on A Vison for the Aging Church.
+He also co-authored with Dr. Houston on A Vison for the Aging Church (2011), and A Vision for the Aging Christian (2024).

-Ethan and his wife Hannah live in Hoover, Alabama with their daughter Evie and Rhodesian Ridgeback, Indy.
-Ethan is a graduate of Samford University, United Theological Seminary of the Twin Cities, and has continued his education at the University of Alabama’s School of Social Work.
+He and his wife Hannah live in Hoover, Alabama with their children Evie and August.
+Ethan is a graduate of Samford University, United Theological Seminary of the Twin Cities, and the University of Alabama’s School of Social Work.

 Advisory Team